marda-alliance/metadata_extractors_schema/README.md

 Contributions are welcome.
 We pledge to follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

+If you wish to contribute a new `FileType` or a new `Extractor` to the Registry, please open a pull request at [the Registry repo](https://github.com/marda-alliance/metadata_extractors_registry).

-In particular, if you have any suggestions, technical queries, or a feature request related to the schemas, please do not hesitate to open an issue in this repository.
+If you have any suggestions, technical queries, or a feature request related to the schemas, please do not hesitate to open an issue in this repository.
 For general questions related to the MaRDA Metadata Extractors WG, please use the [discussion board](https://github.com/marda-alliance/metadata_extractors/discussions).